Howard L. Hawks Hall

 - The building was provided with a voice and data communications structured cable system, including telecommunications rooms (TRs), pathways, backbone fiber/copper, horizontal copper cables, termination hardware, cable management hardware, and communications outlet faceplates and jacks.

-Professional photography by: Peter Aaron Architectural Photography
+Photography credit: Peter Aaron Architectural Photography